Love: The Last Revolution

 by Kim Sorrelle

-Distinguished leaders, brothers and sisters of this world—
+Distinguished delegates, esteemed leaders, brothers and sisters of this world,

-I stood where the earth shook and walls crumbled,
+I have stood where the earth shook and walls crumbled.

-where smoke choked the sky and waters swept lives away.
+I have breathed the smoke that choked the sky and watched waters claim lives.

-In Haiti, I pulled life from rubble while the earth still trembled.
+I pulled life from the rubble in Haiti while the ground still quaked.

-In New York, I fed first responders in the suffocating ash after 9/11.
+I fed first responders in the suffocating ash of New York after 9/11.

-In Venezuela, I carried medical supplies after floods swept away tens of thousands.
+I carried medical supplies into Venezuela after floods swept away Tens of thousands.

 and resilience stronger than steel.

-the greatest strength of a leader is not power or profit—
+The greatest strength of a leader is not power or profit; it is love.

 We made love small.